+ 2015 Motorcycles

 Compact, heavy duty, multi-plate clutch ensures consistent, positive engagement.
 The clutch has been designed to provide a light lever pull for excellent rider comfort especially during stop and go city use.

-4 into 2 into 1 exhaust system features 35mm diameter, stainless steel header pipes and a short design silencer / muffler.
+4 into 2 into 1 exhaust system features 35mm diameter, stainless steel header pipes.
 The header pipe length has been optimized for maximum power and torque.
-This system is fitted with a 3-way honeycomb catalyzer with an oxygen sensor to reduce harmful CO and HC exhaust emissions.
-The oxygen sensor monitors the amount of oxygen in the spent gases and adjusts the fuel -air mixture via the ECU and FI system for maximum performance with minimum emissions.
+Newly designed, more stylish muffler enhances the overall appearance of the FZ8.
+This system is fitted with a 3-way honeycomb catalyzer to reduce harmful CO and HC exhaust emissions.

 High-efficiency "curved" design radiator features compact dual ring-type fans for maximum cooling efficiency.
-This rad and fan design allows more airflow than conventional flat design rads to maintain optimum engine temperatures for consistent power output.
+This rad and fan design allows more airflow and greater surface area than conventional flat design rads to maintain optimum engine temperatures for consistent power output.